 Most of the functions of a DPOA are related to finances and medical issues.
 However, a good DPOA should also allow your agent to plan for elder law issues on your behalf.
 In other words, it should give your agent the power to make gifts and move assets around to a create trusts that will protect your assets if you become incapacitated or need long term care.

 In matters of importance and of a legal nature, it is always best to consult with an experienced attorney for advice.
-For more information regarding durable powers of attorney, or to find out about creating a durable power of attorney in Colorado, contact an experienced Colorado estate planning attorney.
+For more information regarding durable powers of attorney, or to find out about creating a durable power of attorney in Colorado, us.
+We would be happy to assist you with an estate plan today.